Streator, Illinois: History

 Although settlements had occasionally existed in the area, they were not permanent.
-In 1824, surveyors for the Illinois and Michigan Canal which would extend from Chicago's Bridgeport neighborhood to the Illinois River, a tributary of the Mississippi River, arrived in this area of the Vermillion River, followed by homesteaders by the 1830s.
+In 1824, surveyors for the Illinois and Michigan Canal which would extend from Chicago's Bridgeport neighborhood to the Illinois River, a tributary of the Mississippi River, arrived in this area of the Vermilion River, followed by homesteaders by the 1830s.
 In 1861, miner John O'Neill established a trading post called "Hardscrabble" (ironically an early name for the Bridgeport neighborhood), supposedly because he watched loaded animals struggle up the river's banks.
 Another name for the new settlement was "Unionville".

 Streator received its current name to honor Worthy S. Streator, an Ohio industrialist who financed the region's first coal mining operation.
 Streator received a town charter in 1868 and incorporated as a city in 1882.
 In 1882 Col. Ralph Plumb was elected as its first mayor.
-Streator's early growth was due to the coal mine, as well as a major glass manufacturer and its status as a midwestern railroad hub.
-Today Streator's economy is led by heavy-equipment manufacturer Vactor, food distributor U.S. Foodservice and glass bottle manufacturer Owens-Illinois.
+Streator's early growth was due to the coal mine, as well as a major glass manufacturer and its status as a Midwestern railroad hub.
+Today Streator's economy is led by heavy-equipment manufacturer Vactor and food distributor U.S. Foodservice.

 The city is the hometown of Clyde Tombaugh, who in 1930 discovered the dwarf planet Pluto, the first object to be discovered in what would later be identified as the Kuiper belt; and George "Honey Boy" Evans, who wrote "In the Good Old Summer Time."

 Pre-settlement

-The city of Chicago served as the main impetus of growth in the area throughout the early 19th century, and more importantly to the region around Streator was the development of the Illinois and Michigan Canal in 1821.
-This canal connected Lake Michigan to the Mississippi River, greatly increasing shipping traffic in the region.
+The city of Chicago served as the main impetus of growth in the area throughout the early 19th century alongside—of more importance to the region around Streator—the development of the Illinois and Michigan Canal in 1821.
+This canal connected Lake Michigan to the Mississippi River and greatly increasing shipping traffic in the region.
 Land speculation in areas lining the canal and rivers ensued and towns sprouted quickly.
 Individual settlements in the Bruce Township region started as early as 1821.
 In 1861, John O'Neil established the first settlement in what was to become the city of Streator when he opened a small grocery and trading business.